-Please understand that when you drive dangerously through a highway work zone you’re putting the lives of highway workers at risk.
-At the same time you’re risking your life and the lives of your loved ones.
-That’s because four out of five people who die in highway work zones are either drivers or their passengers.
+In work zones, there is little to no margin for driving error.
+Driving too fast, inattentively or aggressively through a highway work zone places the lives of highway workers at risk.
+At the same time, you’re also risking your life and the lives of your loved ones.
+Four out of five people who die in highway work zones are either drivers or their passengers.

 Safer driving.
 Safer work zones.
 For everyone.